Extreme Blue Summer Internship

 Technology roles are suited to:

 People studying a technical/scientific/numerical degree, with an aptitude for programming.

 True problem solvers – those who can analyse tricky issues and work in teams to solve them.

-You should be studying a technical, scientific or numerical degree and have excellent analytical, problem solving and teamwork skills - along with a talent for programming, and a passion for technology.
+You should be studying a technical, scientific or numerical degree and have excellent analytical, problem solving and teamwork skills - along with a talent for programming.

 What kind of projects will you work on?

 It really could be anything.
-Here are a couple of great examples:
+Here are examples from our 2012 and 2013 intake of students:

 What we offer